 Most bookmakers offer American horse racing betting.
 American horse racing today has become a big platform for Australian punters and the likes of bet365 and Ladbrokes produce markets on the majority of courses across the country.

 American Horse Racing odds are devised through parimutuel gambling, where all bets are put into a pool that determines the price of a horse based on the amount placed on that runner.
 There are no individual bookmakers like in Britain.
 The odds structure is very similar, though.

 Where to find American Horse Racing Results?

 For American horse racing results and American horse racing cards, it is wise to look on sites such as RacingPost.
 If you are looking for results from the smaller venues, bookmaking firms tend to produce the goods.

 How to watch American horse racing live

-Sky Sports Racing show American horse racing live day-to-day on their Stateside show, which often starts around 5pm and can run through until 2am.
-You can also watch the action on bookmaking websites through the live stream service.
+You can often watch the action on bookmaking websites through the live stream service.

 Is horse racing popular in America?